 Yeah, I mean, I would be like, yeah, I don't know.

-And probably not say much else.
+Like, I would just say no and probably not say much else.

-I mean, I've been taught like you don't talk to cops.
+I mean, I've been taught, like, you don't talk to cops.

-I mean, I don't agree with like going and shooting police or anything like that.
+I mean, I don't agree with like going and shooting police or anything like that or like hunting them down and whatever.

 Yeah, yeah.